-Corrections reveals second inmate able to send hateful letter from jail

-Corrections has confirmed a second letter containing extremist views has been sent from an inmate which should have been withheld.
+Corrections blunder: Second letter from accused Christchurch mosque shooter emerges

+Corrections is in damage control tonight after confirmation that staff allowed two high-profile prison inmates to send three letters containing content that should have been withheld.

+Two of the letters were from the accused Christchurch mosque gunman Brenton Tarrant while the third was from white supremacist Philip Arps.

-If follows revelations yesterday that accused Christchurch mosque gunman Brenton Tarrant was able to send multiple letters, including one to Russia which later appeared online.
+This follows confirmation yesterday that Tarrant was able to send multiple letters, including one to Russia which later appeared online.

+Tonight Corrections confirmed a second letter sent by Tarrant should have been withheld.

-Tonight Corrections confirmed white supremacist Philip Arps had wrongly been allowed to send his own letter to a media organisation.
+And it also confirmed Arps had wrongly been allowed to send his own letter to a media organisation.

-Arps is detained in Christchurch Men's Prison for distributing the Christchurch mosque shooting video.
+Arps is serving a jail sentence at Christchurch Men's Prison for sharing the mosque shooting video.

-Corrections chief executive Christine Stevenson said the second letter was brought to her attention late this afternoon.
+Corrections chief executive Christine Stevenson said Arps' letter was brought to her attention late this afternoon.

 "This is totally unacceptable, it should not have happened, and I apologise for any further distress this has caused," she said.